GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 On a passkey registration flow, four participants are involved in addition to the user:

-* **Backend**: Your accounts database or backend server that stores the public key and other metadata about the passkey.
+* **Backend**: Your backend server that holds the accounts database storing the public key and other metadata about the passkey.
-* **Frontend**: Your frontend server which communicates with it and serves requests.
+* **Frontend**: Your frontend which communicates with the browser and sends fetch requests to the backend.
 * **Browser**: The user's browser which is running your Javascript.
 * **Authenticator**: The user's authenticator which creates and stores the passkey.
 This may be on the same device as the browser (e.g. when using